 Then, run the following command to kickstart the installation process:

-notectl reservation invite deviceName to generate an invite if you're running your own Hub) and a domain name.
+You'll be prompted to enter an invite code and a domain name.
 You can claim a free noteworthy.im subdomain by typing

 mycoolsubdomain is something that hasn't already been claimed) OR you can point